Flood restoration works – roads

 Caution

-The batter repair below Church Street has been awarded to PCA Ground Engineering Pty Ltd at the December 2024 Council meeting.
-Construction has commenced and is expected to take approximately 8–9 months to complete.
+PCA commenced the batter repair below Church Street and is expected to take approximately 8-9 months to complete.

 Caution